Skip to main content

 options.metaData?stringOptional metadata to associate with the attachment

-options.updateHook?(transaction, attachment) => Promise<void>Optional callback to execute additional database operations within the same transaction as the attachment creation
+options.updateHook?(transaction, attachment) => Promise<void>Optional callback to execute additional database operations within the same transaction as the attachment creation.

 Returns